ezsystems/commerce-documentation/docs/guide/econtent/econtent_cookbook/econtent_search_cookbook/custom_indexer_plugin_for_econtent.md

 The following example shows how to create a plugin for eContent that indexes an additional field based on a serialised array that comes from the database.

-In database there are keys and values for articles that come in a serialised format, for example:
+The database stores keys and values for the articles.
+They come in a serialised format, for example:

 ```
 ses_datamap_additional_data = a:2:{s:4:"Code";s:3:"AXW";s:4:"Name";s:20:"Awesome Speaker AX50";}